-National neurological associations and neuromuscular networks (Association of British Neurologists, European Reference Network EURO-NMD, others) have produced guidance on the impact of COVID-19 on neurological disorders and their management.
-These documents define the risk of a severe course of COVID-19 as high or moderately high in all but the mildest forms of NMD.
+National neurological associations and neuromuscular networks (Association of British Neurologists, European Reference Network EURO-NMD, others) have produced guidance on the impact of Covid-19 on neurological disorders and their management.
+These documents define the risk of a severe course of Covid-19 as high or moderately high in all but the mildest forms of NMD.
 Features conferring a high or very high risk of severe disease include, for example:

-- Muscular weakness of the chest or diaphragm, resulting in respiratory volumes less than 60% predicted (FVC<60%), especially in patients with kyphoscoliosis - Use of ventilation via mask or tracheotomy - Weak cough and weak airway clearance due to oropharyngeal weakness - Presence of tracheostoma - Cardiac involvement (and/or on medication for heart involvement) - Conditions with a risk of deterioration with fever, fasting or infection (eg. neuromuscular junction or metabolic disorders) - Conditions with a risk of rhabdomyolysis with fever, fasting or infection - Concomitant diabetes and obesity - Patients taking steroids and undergoing immunosuppressant treatment
+- Muscular weakness of the chest or diaphragm, resulting in respiratory volumes less than 60% predicted (FVC<60%), especially in patients with kyphoscoliosis - Use of ventilation via mask or tracheotomy - Weak cough and weak airway clearance due to oropharyngeal weakness - Presence of tracheostoma - Cardiac involvement (and/or on medication for heart involvement) - Risk of deterioration with fever, fasting or infection - Risk of rhabdomyolysis with fever, fasting or infection - Concomitant diabetes and obesity - Patients taking steroids and undergoing immunosuppressant treatment